AlexBaldman/Jeopardish/README.md

 ```
 function reverse(string) {
-	// As an example, here's some code I might use to reverse a string of text
+// As an example, here's some code I might use to reverse a string of text, though I probably won't be doing that here.
-  // Exciting times!!!
 }
 ```